Official Matters to Take Care of

 Tel: +358 ( 0)2955 39511

-On the basis your registration at the Local Register Office (maistraatti), you will receive a personal identity code (henkilötunnus).
+On the basis your registration at the Local Register Office (maistraatti), you will receive a Finnish personal identity code (henkilötunnus).
 The code is used for identification purposes, needed in such places as banks, hospitals and the registration offices of different authorities.

 The personal identity code is more specific identification than just a name.
 Several people may have the exact same name but there are no two persons with exactly the same personal identity code.
 The code remains unchanged throughout the person's lifetime.

-Temporary stay (less than one year)
+Finnish personal identity code - temporary stay (less than one year)

 If you are working in Finland for a less than one year, you can get a personal identity code at a tax office on the condition that you need it for tax-related purposes.